In many of my blogs, I discuss how mediation and collaboration are effective divorce planning alternatives compared to court-room litigation.

 Some states require confidentiality agreements for the mediation process.
 This is currently not required for collaborative divorce in any state.
 If you're in a state where confidentiality laws exist and it's important to you, mediation might be the better choice.

-POSITIVES OF COLLABORATIVE DIVORCE
+POSITIVES OF COLLABORATIVE DIVORCE IN DUPAGE COUNTY

 In a collaborative divorce, each spouse is represented by a collaborative attorney and these attorneys guide all facets of the case, making this process right if both parties want a divorce lawyer to look out for their specific interests throughout the case.